bryanbuchanan/jquery.fullBleed/README.md

 ## Progressive Enhancement

 For modern browsers, the img elements are converted to divs with a background image so they can take advantage of the CSS3 “background-size: cover“ property.
+This provides much faster resizing and smoother anti-aliasing, especially in WebKit-based browsers.

-IE 7/8 leave the img elements in place and use javascript to do the scaling.
+IE 7 & 8 leave the img elements in place and use javascript to do the scaling.

 ## Options